 Gupta, who ran McKinsey & Co. from 1994 to 2003, is accused of leaking secret tips to Raj Rajaratnam, co-founder of hedge- fund company Galleon Group LLC, about Goldman Sachs and Procter & Gamble Co.
-(PG), where Gupta was also a director.
+(PG:US), where Gupta was also a director.

 “Your honor, the government rests,” Assistant U.S. Attorney Reed Brodsky told U.S. District Judge Jed Rakoff today in Manhattan federal court.
 Gupta is charged with conspiracy and securities fraud, which carries a maximum 20-year prison sentence.